albert-achterkamp/devops-azure-aks/README.md

 Requirements:

 - The Azure Account created
-- The Service Principal set up
+- The Service Principal set up and Initial state in place.
+  - Using as dependency the repository https://github.com/timoteosoutello/devops-azure-initial-terraform-state for this step
-- Set the variables (used security variables to make the repo be cleaner) to be used across the commands (used in the github actions)
+- Set the variables to make the repo be cleaner
   - For Azure CLI
     - AZURE_CREDENTIALS
-  - For Terraform CLI
+  - For Terraform CLI (used in CI/CD Tools)
     - For authentication
       - AZURE_CLIENT_ID
       - AZURE_CLIENT_SECRET